prebid/prebid-cache/README.md

 ## Backend Configuration

+Prebid Cache requires a backend data store which enforces TTL expiration.
+The following storage options are supported: Aerospike, Cassandra, Memcache, and Redis.
+You're welcomed to contribute a new backend adapter if needed.

+There is also an option (enabled by default) for a basic in-memory data store intended only for development.
+This backend does not support TTL expiration and is not built for production use.

-In order to store its data a Prebid Cache instance can use either of the following storage services: Aerospike, Cassandra, Memcache, Redis, or local memory.
-Select the storage service your Prebid Cache server will use by setting the `backend.type` property in the `config.yaml` file:
+To configure, select the storage service for your Prebid Cache server by setting the `backend.type` property in the `config.yaml` file:

 ```yaml
 backend: